-1. Conditions of Applicability
+2. Conditions of Applicability

-NASAD requires an accredited institution to which Standards for Accreditation XXI. apply to submit a teach-out plan requesting Commission review and action upon the occurrence of any of the following events:

 - a.
+NASAD requires an accredited institution to which Standards for Accreditation XXI. apply to submit a teach-out plan requesting Commission review and action upon the occurrence of any of the following events: - 1.
+The U.S. Secretary of Education notifies NASAD: - i. of a determination by the institution's independent auditor expressing doubt about

-The U.S. Secretary of Education notifies NASAD that the Secretary has initiated an emergency action against an institution, in accordance with section 487(c)(1)(G) of the HEA, or an action to limit, suspend, or terminate an institution participating in any Title IV HEA program, in accordance with section 487(c)(1)(F) of the HEA, and that a teach-out plan is required. - b.
-NASAD acts to withdraw, revoke, or suspend the accreditation of the institution. - c.
-The institution notifies NASAD that it intends to cease operations entirely or close a location that provides one hundred percent of at least one program. - d.
-A state licensing or authorizing agency notifies NASAD that an institution's license or legal authorization to provide an educational program has been or will be revoked. - e.
+- the institution's ability to operate as a going concern or indicating an adverse opinion or a finding of material weakness related to financial stability; - ii. that the institution is participating in Title IV, HEA programs under a provisional program participation agreement and the Secretary has required a teach-out plan as a condition of participation. - 2.
+NASAD acts to place the institution on probation or an equivalent status. - b.
+NASAD requires an accredited institution to which Standards for Accreditation XXI. apply to submit a teach-out plan and, if practicable, teach-out agreements requesting Commission review and action upon the occurrence of any of the following events: - 1.
+The U.S. Secretary of Education notifies NASAD that: - i. it has placed the institution on the reimbursement payment method under 34 CFR 668.162(c) or the heightened cash monitoring payment method requiring the Secretary's review of the institution's supporting documentation under 34 CFR 668.162(d)(2); - ii. the Secretary has initiated an emergency action against an institution, in accordance with section 487(c)(1)(G) of the Higher Education Act (HEA), or an action to limit, suspend, or terminate an institution participating in any Title IV, Higher Education Act (HEA) program, in accordance with section 487(c)(1)(F) of the Higher Education Act (HEA). - 2.
+NASAD acts to withdraw, revoke, or suspend the accreditation of the institution. - 3.
+The institution notifies NASAD that it intends to cease operations entirely or close a location that provides one hundred percent of at least one program. - 4.
+A state licensing or authorizing agency notifies NASAD that an institution's license or legal authorization to provide an educational program has been or will be revoked. - 5.
 The institution stops offering an educational program before all students enrolled in that program complete the program or transfer to another program.

-2. NASAD Actions
+3. NASAD Actions

-If one or more conditions stipulated in Standards for Accreditation XXI., Section 1.J.1.a.-e. occurs:
+If one or more conditions stipulated in Standards for Accreditation XXI., Section 1.K.2.a.1.-2. or K.2.b.1.-5. occurs:

 - a.
-NASAD will evaluate the teach-out plan to ensure it provides for the equitable treatment of students under criteria established by NASAD, specifies additional charges, if any, and provides for notification to the students of any additional charges. - b.
-If NASAD approves a teach-out plan that includes a program that is accredited by another recognized accrediting agency, it will notify that accrediting agency of NASAD's approval. - c.
+NASAD will evaluate the teach-out plan to ensure it includes a list of currently enrolled students, academic programs offered by the institution, and the names of other institutions that offer similar programs and that could potentially enter into a teach-out agreement with the institution. - b.
+If NASAD approves a teach-out plan that includes a program or an institution that is accredited by another recognized accrediting agency, NASAD will notify that accrediting agency of its approval. - c.
 NASAD may require an institution it accredits to enter into a teach-out agreement as part of its teach-out plan.